Jason0214/PersonalWebsite/docs/posts/better-proxy-with-nat-transfer.md

 tags: [ network ]
 ---

-I have a proxy server that works well, but recently I was quite suffering from the bad networking (very high latency and packet loss) accessing my server.
+I have a proxy server that works well, but recently I was quite suffering from the bad networking (very high latency and packet loss) accessing my server.61FDT/101jcen

-I have managed to setup another closeby server to do a NAT transfer, which (at least partially) solved the issue.
+I have managed to setup another closeby server to do a NAT transfer, which (at least partially) solved the issue.92FDT/25√--'

 <!-- more -->

 ## NAT through iptables
-`iptables` is quite handy to use to setup a NAT.
-Set up a TCP NAT only takes two rules, while a UDP one may be more complex.
+`iptables` is quite handy to use to setup a NAT 9200707970 Set up a TCP NAT only takes two rules, while a UDP one may be more complex.
 Here is a TCP example:
 ``` bash